lail-lei/practice-terraform/terraform/README.md

 ## Directory Overview

 - /setup - terraform scripts for the creation of the terraform backend and the configuration of a Workload Identity Federation (WIF) for each environment.
 Used when setting up terraform for each new environment.
-These scripts must be run manually, either in cloud shell or gcloud cli on local machine.
+These scripts must be run manually, either in cloud shell or gcloud cli on local machine [Read more](setup/README.md)
-- /main - terraform scripts for creation of resources to support FSO API
+- /main - terraform scripts for creation of project resources [Read more](main/README.md)